 The relations between the employees and the Management have remained cordial andharmonious during the year under review.
-The total number of permanent employees as on 31stMarch 2017 were 2808 (2769 in previous year).
+The total number of permanent employees as on31st March 2018 were 2939 (2808 in previous year).

 The properties and insurable interests of your Company like buildings plant andmachinery stocks etc. are adequately insured by the Company.
 Further disclosure on RiskManagement of the Company has been made under the Corporate Governance Report which formsa part of this report.

 13. Corporate Social Responsibility (CSR):

 Mafatlal Industries Ltd. a part of Arvind Mafatlal Group has been fulfilling itscorporate social responsibilities for over 50 years much before CSR has been prescribedstatutorily.
 The focus area of our working has been in the field of poverty alleviationhealth care education for young children and women's upliftment in rural India.

-In conformity with the provisions of Section 135 of the Companies Act 2013 read withthe Companies (Corporate Social Responsibility Policy) Rules 2014 the Company has a CSRCommittee which presently comprises of Shri H. A. Mafatlal who is the Chairman of the saidCommittee Shri A. K .Srivastava and Shri V. R. Gupte (Independent Director) are otherMembers of the Committee.
+In conformity with the provisions of Section 135 of the Companies Act 2013 read withthe Companies (Corporate Social Responsibility Policy) Rules 2014 the Company has a CSRCommittee which presently comprises of Shri H. A. Mafatlal who is the Chairman of the saidCommittee Shri A. K Srivastava and Shri Sujal Shah (Independent Director) are otherMembers of the Committee.

 14. Related Party Transactions:

 All the Related Party Transactions entered in to by the Company are in ordinary courseof business and on an arm's length basis except the promoters shareholding changes(selling of shares of Navin Fluorine International Limited and purchase of shares of NOCILLimited by the Company) which were on an arms' length basis for which requisite approvalsfrom the Audit Committee and the Board of Directors were obtained.
-The transactions amountwere not exceeding the applicable statutory limits and therefore no approvals from theshareholders were required.
+The transaction amountswere not exceeding the applicable statutory limits and therefore no approvals from theshareholders were required.

 15. Management Discussion and Analysis Report & Corporate Governance:

 As required under Schedule V (B) and (C) of the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 "Management Discussion and AnalysisReport" as well as "Corporate Governance Report" are attached herewith andmarked as Annexure I & II respectively and the same forms part of this Directors'Report.

 Further during the year under review the Company has complied with all the mandatoryrequirements of the Corporate Governance.
 A certificate from the statutory auditors of theCompany regarding compliance of conditions of Corporate Governance as stipulated underSEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 is annexed tothe Report on Corporate Governance.

 16. Other Statutory disclosures:

 The other statutory disclosures pursuant to Sections 134 135 188 197 and otherapplicable provisions of the Companies Act 2013 read with related rules are attachedherewith and marked as Annexure III.

 17. Statutory Auditors & Audit Report:

 The specific notes forming part of the Accounts referred to in the Auditor's Reportread with the notes to financial statements as referred to therein are self-explanatoryand give complete information and addresses the observations if any.
-The Audit reportdoes not have any qualification or reservations or adverse comments.
+The Audit report doesnot have any qualification or reservations or adverse comments.

 19. Cost Audit:

 20. Internal Auditor: